 Shakespeare in the Park

 Shakespeare Dallas has returned to the Samuell-Grand Ampitherater lawn in East Dallas this summer.
-Now through July 24, three actors will parody Shakespeare's entire library of plays in comically shortened form in The Complete Works of William Shakespeare (Abridged) [Revised].
-Performances begin at 8:15 p.m.
-Thursdays through Sundays.
-Pack a light dinner, grab a bottle of wine (yes, it is B.Y.O.B.) and turn your next Friday night into an evening of al fresco dinner theater.
+Check out their website for details on performance times and dates.
+Pack a light dinner, grab a bottle of wine (yes, it is B.Y.O.B.) and turn your next summer night into an evening of al fresco dinner theater.

 Ice Cream Tour of Lower Greenville